-Each day two men were assigned as cook and assistant, called the mess-man.
+Each day two men were assigned as cook and his assistant known as the mess-man.
 Cooking began with the mess-man squatting on the floor in the cold draught from the doorway and chipping off meat from a frozen seal or penguin carcass in near darkness using a geological hammer and chisel, flying chips were retrieved from the greasy seal-skin that covered the threshold.
-In later days, the meat was thawed in a tin box they called the "oven" over the fire before cooking and could be cut with a knife, it was not uncommon for the mess-man to cut his own hand and not realise he wasn't cutting seal meat until he saw his own blood.
+In later days, the meat was thawed in a tin box they called the "oven" over the fire until it could be cut with a knife, it was not uncommon for the mess-man to cut his own hand and not realise he wasn't cutting seal meat until he saw his own blood.

-The cook had to deal with fumes from the cooking fire which caused significant irritation of his eyes and nose, occasionally his position had to be taken by the mess-man while he sat with eyes closed and tears streaming down his face waiting to recover enough to continue.
+The cook had to deal with blubber fumes from the cooking fire which caused considerable irritation of his eyes and nose, occasionally his position had to be taken by the mess-man while he sat with eyes closed and tears streaming down his face waiting to recover enough to continue.

 Butchering seals in the cold and wind was the cause of many cuts and injuries to the hands due to clumsiness brought about by cold.
-Abbott at one point cut through the tendons of three fingers of his right hand due to a blunt knife and tough seal-skin, losing the use of those fingers.
+Abbott at one point cut through the tendons of three fingers of his right hand because of a blunt knife and tough seal-skin, losing the use of those fingers.